reslp/phylociraptor/README.md

   -i "<singularity_args>" Additional arguments passed on to singularity (optional).
 Singularity is run with -B /tmp:/usertmp by default.
   -m <mode> Specify runmode, separated by comma.
 Options: busco, tree, speciestree.

-  --report This flag will create an overview report about the BUSCO runs.
+  --dry Invokes a dry-run.
+Corresponds to: snakemake -n --report This flag will create an overview report about the BUSCO runs.
 It only works after -m busco has been run --setup This flag will download the genomes and prepare the pipeline to run.
   --remove Resets the pipeline.
 Will delete all results, logs and checkpoints.

 ```

 2. Create a conda environment with snakemake: